2020 Montana Governor Candidate Guide

 Gianforte – Loosen.
 Voted to roll back Dodd-Frank bank regulations, which opponents said disadvantaged smaller banks.

-GUN CONTROL – Enact more restrictive gun legislation?
+GUN LAWS – Enact more restrictive gun legislation?

 Cooney – Somewhat.
 Supports expanded background checks and “red flag” laws.
 But has worked for more access and rights to hunt and fish on public lands.